Christopher Shaw

 note and the namesake for the Norbert Wiener

-Center for Harmonic Analysis and Applications, of which I am currently the Assistant Director, 1894-1964
+Center for Harmonic Analysis and Applications, of which I was formerly Associate Director, 1894-1964

 - Based on slightly shakier data going back to the 15th century, it looks like my 22nd cousin, 6 times removed, is Carl Gauss, who I think is kind of the holy grail of mathematical relationships,